-In connection with the settlement, we will pay \$3.5 million in return for a dismissal and release of all claims against the defendants.
-The settlement amount has been placed in escrow by our insurance carrier, subject to final Court approval of the settlement.
-Under the proposed settlement, the defendants, and various of their related persons and entities, will receive a full release of all claims that were or could have been brought in the action, as well as all claims that arise out of, are based upon, or relate to the allegations, transactions, facts, representations, omissions or other matters involved in the action related in any way to the purchase or acquisition of our securities by class members during the class period.
+We have settled our previously disclosed securities class action lawsuit.
+For historic information about the securities class action lawsuit that was filed against us in late 2013, see Note 7 to the Notes to Financial Statements in our financial statements for the year ended December 31, 2014.
+In connection with the settlement, which became final on April 16, 2015, we paid \$3.5 million to settle this matter, all of which was paid by our insurance carrier.
+Under the settlement, the defendants, and various of their related persons and entities, received a full release of all claims that were or could have been brought in the action, as well as all claims that arise out of, are based upon, or relate to the allegations, transactions, facts, representations, omissions or other matters involved in the action related in any way to the purchase or acquisition of our securities by class members during the class period.

-The proposed settlement contains no admission of any liability or wrongdoing on the part of the defendants, each of whom continues to deny all of the allegations against each of them and believes that the claims are without merit.
-Because the full amount of the proposed settlement payment is to be paid by our insurance carrier, the settlement is not expected to have a material adverse effect on our financial position or results of operations.
-There can be no assurance that the proposed settlement will be approved by the Court.
+The settlement contains no admission of any liability or wrongdoing on the part of the defendants, each of whom continue to deny all of the allegations against each of them and believe that the claims were without merit.
+Because the full amount of the settlement payment was paid by our insurance carrier, the settlement did not have a material adverse effect on our financial position or results of operations.
+There were no opt outs from the settlement.